-Queen Elizabeth Dies at 96
+Queen Elizabeth Dies at 96 - SMU Daily Campus

 The news of the Queen’s death comes a year after her husband, Prince Philip, passed away at age 99.
 Queen Elizabeth’s firstborn son, Prince Charles, has already ascended to the throne.

-“The moment that the monarch dies, the person who’s next in line, which is the former Prince Charles, automatically becomes king,” said Tate.
+“The moment that the monarch dies, the person who’s next in line, which is the former Prince Charles, automatically becomes king,” Tate said.
 “There will be some ceremony, there will be a coronation, but he is already king.
 There’s no moment where Britain is without a monarch.”

 “I think that the King will be taking a different approach to how the British people approach international relations and colonialism and stuff like that,” said Saavni Desai, an Oxford study abroad student.